Reddiepoint/MultiUp-Direct-Documentation/MultiUp-Direct/topics/Upload.md

 5. Click on "Upload to MultiUp" to upload your files.
    - The MultiUp links will be shown in the bottom bar, with the project link first if uploading as a project.
+   - Note: If you enter an invalid link, the response from the website may be uploaded to MultiUp.